MITLibraries/cdn-auth-geo/README.md

 These values should be set in a `.env` file in the project root for development, and in Heroku config when deployed.

-### Flask settings
+### Application settings

 `FLASK_APP` = cdnauth
-`FLASK_ENV` = production
+`FLASK_ENV` = production/development/testing as appropriate

 See [Flask docs](https://flask.palletsprojects.com/en/2.3.x/config/#SECRET_KEY) for information on how to properly generate a secret key.
 Should be unique for each deployment (stage/prod/local).
 `SECRET_KEY` = generate a long random string.
 Used for session security.

-Note: remove all spaces/linebreaks as well as the "BEGIN" and "END" lines from file for ENV setting.
+`COOKIE_NAME` = This needs to be the same value in this app and the lambda `COOKIE_DOMAIN` = This needs to match the domain the app and cdn are running in.
+The app and lambda _must_ run in the same domain.
+NOTE: in development we set this to `False` due to how cookies work with localhost.
+Setting the domain to `localhost` is rejected by most browsers.
+Not setting a value works as expected with localhost.

+`JWT_SECRET`  = This must be a long random string and be set to the same value for this app and our lambda

 ### Identity Provider (IdP) Settings